As a factoring company serving the state of Arkansas, it is a pleasure to do business in such a diverse and vibrant city.

 • The cash flow solutions we offer can credit your account within days, much faster than with a traditional loan.

 • The approval process can be easier since your credit score, financial collateral, and financing history are not required.
-Instead, this process looks at the payment history of your customer.
+Instead, this process looks at your customer’s payment history.

 • This saves you time and money.